TJaniF/airflow-elt-blueprint/README.md

 - Transform data within DuckDB using the [Astro SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html).
 - Use a [streamlit](https://streamlit.io/) app to display your data.

-Use this repository to explore Airflow best practices, experiment with your own DAGs and as a template for your own projects!
+Use this repository to explore Airflow, experiment with your own DAGs and as a template for your own projects, as well as your own custom operators and task groups!

 This project was created with :heart: by [Astronomer](https://www.astronomer.io/).